darklife/darkriscv/README.md

 ## History

-The initial concept was based in my other early 16-bit RISC processors and composed by a simplified two stage pipeline, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
+The initial concept, years ago, was based in my other early 16-bit RISC processors, like the uDarkRISCV (https://github.com/darklife/udarkrisc), and composed by a simplified two stage pipeline, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
 The pipeline is overlapped without